This post contains links to products that I may receive compensation from at no additional cost to you. View my Affiliate Disclosure page here.

 - The last chapter is titled Five Years Later.
 Or Eight.
 Or Ten.
 Why such a vague timeframe?
 Does this mean that Hannah sees a glimpse of Owen ever so often?
 Or was that the first time she’s truly seen him?
 Is there ever a chance for Owen to reunite with Hannah and Bailey?

 - Let’s talk about the significance of Bailey calling Hannah mom at the end of the story.

-- Julia Roberts is going to play Hannah in the TV version of this story.
+- Jennifer Garner is going to play Hannah in the TV version of this story.
 What are your thoughts on the casting?
 What elements of the book do you think they’ll include in the show?